 A good example of an amazing anti-inflammatory diet is the Mediterranean diet.
 A study published by the National Institutes of Health found that a Mediterranean diet rich in omega-3s and antioxidants significantly reduces inflammatory markers in individuals with chronic diseases.

-Physical activity plays a crucial role in reducing inflammation by promoting circulation, immune function, and cellular repair.
-According to research published in the Journal of Applied Physiology, regular moderate exercise reduces chronic inflammation by increasing the production of anti-inflammatory cytokines.
+Physical activity plays a crucial role in reducing inflammation and in promoting overall health.
+Exercise reduces inflammation by promoting circulation, boosting immune function, and helping with cellular repair.
+According to research published in the Journal of Applied Physiology, regular moderate exercise reduces chronic inflammation by increasing the production of anti-inflammatory cytokines in our bodies.

 Do Aerobic Exercise: Walking, cycling, and swimming help reduce inflammatory markers like C-reactive protein.

-Strength Training: Resistance exercises improve metabolic health and reduce inflammation.
+Strength Training: Resistance exercises improve metabolic health and reduces inflammation.

-Pilates & Stretching: Mind-body exercises like Pilates lower cortisol (stress hormone) levels, which helps to regulate inflammation.
+Pilates & Stretching: Mind-body exercises like Pilates lower our cortisol (stress hormone) levels, which helps to regulate inflammation.
+Check out my fav cortisol lowering drink here.

 Poor sleep is linked to higher levels of inflammatory markers such as interleukin-6 (IL-6) and C-reactive protein, which contribute to chronic disease.
 A study from the National Sleep Foundation highlights how sleep deprivation increases inflammation and disrupts immune function.